 What came first, the teacher’s union or the unprofessional treatment of teachers?
-This is NOT a chicken and egg question.
+This rather interesting question was posed to us by the occupytheory.org team, and we thought about it and prepared a post for you.
+And it is worth saying that this is NOT a chicken and egg question.
 It is much easier.
 Many generations of teachers whose complaints had been ignored for years finally turned to unions for help.
 Unfortunately, the corrupting influence of power brought unions to their feet in a relatively short time.

 My grandmother and great aunt were teachers in the early 1900s.
 They often complained that their education and training meant little in their professional lives.
 A school district would post their available jobs in the local paper and whoever would accept the position for the least pay would be hired.
 Skill, experience, and the academic progress of the students were of less importance than keeping costs down.